“This post may contain affiliate links. Please read my disclosure for more info.

-If you’re not sure what to charge, ?
-Among the various tips on their site, is a wage calculator where you can determine a suggested rate based on your area, your level of experience and the particular job.
+If you’re not sure what to charge, Care has s a wage calculator that’ll suggest a rate based on your area, your level of experience and the particular job.

 Of course, babysitting can also be done in your own neighborhood just through word of mouth.

 Be a house watcher.

 Caring for children or seniors can be a nice gig, but empty homes are quiet and don’t talk back.
 You can also make extra money on Care.com checking in on the empty homes of vacationers or even be paid to stay in them.

 Another way you can make extra money is to advertise your services as a home watch company.
 You’d need to get bonded and insured (which may cost you a few hundred dollars).
 But if you live in an area where people vacate their homes for weeks at a time, many of them will pay $50 for you to stop in and just make sure everything is ok.
 You’d have a key and just go in and check to make sure everything is secure, there’s no leaks or damage and then report back to the owner.